 6. Stress causes low libido!
 The physical, emotional and psychological strain of stress can take a toll on your sex drive!
 It’s hard to think of sex and intimacy when you’re fatigued and drained.
 Stress may also cause vaginal dryness which can make sex painful and uncomfortable.

 7. Stress affects your periods.
 During perimenopause (the first stage of menopause), you still get your monthly periods.
 For some women, it can already be irregular.
 Stress throws your period even more off balance.
 It can also stop your monthly periods.

 8. Stress leads to muscle pain and soreness.
 When you’re under stress, muscles and joints are tense and contracted.
 As a result, you’ll feel all sorts of aches and pains all over your body.

 10. Stress ups your blood sugar and blood pressure.
-Cortisol has many effects in your body.
+Cortisol has many effects on your body.
 It suppresses insulin blocking sugar to be put into good use.
-It also narrows the passage of your blood vessels which increases pressure.
+It also narrows the passage of your blood vessels, which increases pressure.